-If you can’t talk after stroke, then you might have sustained a severe language impairment.
-Although the inability to speak can require special treatment techniques in speech therapy, there’s still hope for recovery.
+When someone can’t talk after stroke, they may have sustained a severe language impairment due to the aftermath of the stroke.
+The inability to speak requires special treatment techniques in speech therapy, but the good news is that there’s still hope for recovery.

 Types of Severe Speech Problems After Stroke

-An SLP can help assess your cognitive communication skills, motor speech skills, and other areas involved with communication.
-(S)he may diagnose you with some form of aphasia, dysarthria, or speech apraxia.
+A speech therapist can help assess your cognitive communication skills, motor speech skills, and other areas involved with communication.
+They may diagnose you with aphasia, dysarthria, or speech apraxia.

 Rewiring the Brain to Improve Speech After Stroke